vijay-shankaranand/tp/docs/UserGuide.md

 * The order of the input does not matter. e.g. `link ev/NUS Career Fair 2023 c/David Li` and `link c/David Li ev/NUS Career Fair 2023` are both valid commands and will perform the same task.
-* The command will only succeed if all contacts and the event keyed in are valid. i.e. They are existing contacts and event in JobFestGo and the contacts are not linked to the event.

 Examples:
 * `link ev/NUS Career Fair 2023 c/David Li` links `David Li` to the event `NUS Career Fair 2023` if `David Li` is not linked to `NUS Career Fair 2023`.